You Can’t Beet This Winter Salad

 Here’s my absolute favorite winter salad recipe.

-1 to 2 large beets, steamed (OR use BPA FREE canned beets in water)
+- 2 Large Beets (Steamed) OR use BPA FREE canned beets in water

 If using raw beets, place a large pot with an inch of water on the stove over high heat.
 Place a metal steam basket inside.
 Chop the beets into quarters and place in the steam basket.
 Cover and steam the beets for about 10 to 12 minutes until they can be easily pricked with a fork.
 Remove from heat and serve on top of the salad.